 Furniture Renovation Preserves Memories

-Most consumers love looking for and buying new furniture rather than take the furniture renovation route.
+Most consumers love looking for and buying new furniture rather than taking the furniture renovation route.
 From colors to textures to wood trim, it’s an opportunity to recreate the look of any room in your home.
-As time passes, we tend to acquire a personal favorite-maybe it’s a piece we bought right out of college that has sentimental value or an heirloom table handed down from grandparents.
+As time passes, we tend to acquire a personal favorite-maybe it’s a piece we bought right out of college that has sentimental value or a legacy table handed down from grandparents.

-That’s where people like Mike Pitlick of Dwell Renovations come in.
-Mike is manager of the Coralville furniture renovation store.
-And In a throwaway society, people like Mike are a rare breed.
+That’s where people like Mike Pitlick of Dwell Wood Shop and Furniture Repair come in.
+Mike is the manager of the Coralville wood furniture refurbishing store.
+And in a throwaway society, people like Mike are a rare breed.
 For 36 years, he’s worked in wood and furniture restoration.

 Mike does everything from refinishing furniture to gluing and making repairs to crafting parts to replace missing or damaged pieces.
 As Mike notes, “You can’t just go to the store and buy a table leg for a formal dining set from the 1940s.